yz-cnsdqz/TemporalActionParsing-FineGrained/README.md

       month_numeric = {6}
     }

 and a [video demo](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/470/demo-bilinear.m4v), which is better to be opened by vlc.
+We are still looking forward to optimizing the code.